 This work is done in the context of a new project with Bull Smart Cards and Terminals.
-The next step is to implement our PicoDBMS on Bull's smartcard new technology, called OverSoft [6], and to assess its functionality and performance on real world applications.
-To this end, we are building an experimentation platform, called Virtual Campus, to deal with advanced student folders at the University of Versailles.
-We also plan to address open issues such as protected logging for durability, query execution on encrypted data and statistics maintenance on a population of cards.
+The next step is to port our PicoDBMS prototype on Bull's smartcard new technology, called OverSoft [12], and to assess its functionality and performance on real-world applications.
+To this end, a benchmark dedicated to PicoDBMS must be set up.
+We also plan to address open issues such as protected logging for durability, query execution on encrypted data (e.g., stored in an external Flash), and statistics maintenance on a population of cards.